Contact Us Today

 The attorney-client relationship is a partnership.
 Bring every concern to the table no matter how small it may seem.
 Share details about witnesses, timelines, and any mental health or substance-use issues that might become mitigating factors.
 A good defense lawyer will provide a candid assessment of strengths and weaknesses, outline likely plea offers versus trial outcomes, and respect that the final choice is yours.
 The best results often come when clients are proactive, organized, and transparent from day one.

 If you’re wrestling with the question of whether to plead guilty or take your case to trial, you don’t have to navigate this alone.
-I’m Ed Palermo, and for more than 30 years I’ve helped Long Islanders face criminal charges with confidence whether that means securing a favorable plea or fighting relentlessly in court.
+I’m Ed Palermo, and for 31+ years I’ve helped Long Islanders face criminal charges with confidence whether that means securing a favorable plea or fighting relentlessly in court.
 Reach out for a free, confidential consultation, and let’s chart the strategy that protects your freedom and your future.

 Flashing lights in the rear-view mirror, a knock at your door, a letter summoning you to court—however it begins, a criminal charge can flip your life upside down.
 In that moment, choosing the right lawyer isn’t a box to check off; it’s the difference between sleepless nights and a clear path forward.